tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群运维/日志管理/通过 YAML 使用 CRD 配置日志采集_intl_en.md

 :::
 ::: Single line - full regex
 Full Regex is often used to process structured logs.
 It parses a full log by extracting multiple key-value pairs based on a regex.
 For more information, see [Collecting Full RegEx Logs](https://intl.cloud.tencent.com/zh/document/product/614/32283).
-Assume that the raw data of a log is:
+Assume that the raw data of a log is as follows:
 <dx-codeblock>
 :::  log
 10.135.46.111 - - [22/Jan/2019:19:19:30 +0800] "GET /my/course/1 HTTP/1.1" 127.0.0.1 200 782 9703 "http://127.0.0.1/course/explore?filter%5Btype%5D=all&filter%5Bprice%5D=all&filter%5BcurrentLevelId%5D=all&orderBy=studentNum" "Mozilla/5.0 (Windows NT 10.0; WOW64; rv:64.0) Gecko/20100101 Firefox/64.0"  0.354 0.354